Red List building materials

-Red List Building Materials contain chemicals that have been designated as harmful to living creatures, including humans, or the environment.
-The Living Building Challenge Red List is maintained by the International Living Future Institute, and is the only organization that uses the term 'Red List'.
+The Living Building Challenge (LBC) Red List contains chemicals commonly used in building materials that have been designated as harmful to "health and the environment".
+The International Living Future Institute (ILFI) created the list in 2006, and is the only organization that uses the term "Red List".

 Living Building Challenge Red List

-The International Living Future Institute (ILFI) has developed the following red list of chemicals that may not be included in materials used in construction that seeks to meet the criteria of the Living Building Challenge (LBC).
+Chemicals on the red list may not be included in materials used in construction that seeks to meet the criteria of the Living Building Challenge (LBC).
 According to ILFI, the list is composed of materials that should be phased out of production due to health concerns.
-The list is updated as new science emerges.
-The most recent update came in April 2022.
+The list is now updated annually.

-The LBC red list is shown directly below.
-This list includes both chemicals and chemical groups.
-In 2014, ILFI published a spreadsheet that represents the full list of chemicals, as this spreadsheet expands these chemical groups into the individual chemicals of which they are composed.
-As of May 2014, this spreadsheet contained 815 individual chemicals.
+The 2024 LBC red list has over twelve thousand items each identified with a CAS Registry Number.
+This list includes the following chemical groups: